sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/README.md

 # Getting Started

 1. Check that your setup meets the [REQUIREMENTS.md](REQUIREMENTS.md).
-2. Clone this repository: `git clone https://github.com/sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23.git`
-3. Follow the installation instructions in [INSTALL.md](INSTALL.md).
+2. Follow the installation instructions in [INSTALL.md](INSTALL.md).

 # Reproduce the Paper Figures (Level 1)